Harley Fuel Elbow Replacement

 The brass inlet will self-seal when it is pressed in as long as the carburetor inlet passage hole is free of debris and not damaged, stretched, or cracked.
 A thin layer of blue locktite may be applied around the fitting to help seal, but care should be taken not to allow any to drip back into the fuel passage as it will damage the rubber tip on the float needle (plunger).

 Note that while working on the carburetor or any fuel system, care should be taken to keep away from any open flame or heat source.
 NEVER try to loosen carburetor parts using heat.
+Do not use brute force or methods other than a puller.

 Replacing the Harley fuel elbow can help guarantee a leak free carburetor, and if installing a hi-flow CVP Fuel Max Inlet also provide increased flow.